masmorando/expo-ios-visual-blur/README.md

 ```

 > ⚠️ **Note:** This module uses SwiftUI and iOS-only native APIs — it does **not** support Android or other platforms.
+> This library is built using “CAFilter”, which is a private API, so it’s not recommended for production use.
+Read more about Apple’s stance on private APIs: https://developer.apple.com/app-store/review/guidelines/#software-requirements
 ---

 ## 📦 Usage